Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Limitations and future work

-One obvious limitation of this study is, that we included the articles from just one publisher, Springer Nature.
-Publishing behavior of authors may differ in articles published by other publishers which can effect and bias the results.
+One obvious limitation of this study is that we included articles from just one publisher, Springer Nature.
+Authors' publishing behavior may differ among articles published by other publishers, which limits the generalizability of the results of our study.

-We obtained the access status of journals in 2019 based on the list published on Springer Nature's website (the same for the access status in the article level from Unpaywall).
-Some journals may have flipped from CA to OA or vice versa, and we did not detect them, which can cause errors in results.
+We obtained the access status of journals in 2019 based on the list published on Springer Nature's website (the same for the access status at the article level from Unpaywall).
+Some journals may have flipped from CA to OA \citep{momeni2021happens} or vice versa, and we did not detect them, which can cause errors in results.
 Furthermore, we did not control the correctness of external data (Springer nature and Unpaywall).
 The accuracy of these data affects the results' precision.
-We identified the gender of 49\% authors and removed articles having the corresponding authors without gender status.
-In addition, 2\% of the rest data have been removed because of the null value in other features(e.g., journals' APC).
-Because the gender detection approach doesn't work well for Asian names, especially Chinese ones, it also creates biases in our analyses.
+We identified the gender of 49\% authors and removed 49\% of articles without gender status corresponding authors in regression and machine learning analyses.
+In addition, 2\% of the data have been removed because of the null value in other features (e.g., journals' APC).
+Because the gender detection approach doesn't work well for Asian names, especially Chinese ones, we have a lower proportion of these authors with gender status in the dataset, which also creates biases in our analyses.

+For future work, we can consider other publishers to examine how the different APC policies among publishers impact OA publishing.
+Also, controlling for articles' language in the analyses encourages future studies. \textbf{Springer Nature} is an international publisher and publishes mostly articles in English\footnote{https://support.springernature.com/en/support/solutions/articles/6000219817-are-any-of-your-titles-available-in-other-languages-}, and articles in other languages are underrepresented in this study. considering other publishers with non-English content and the articles' language in the analyses can reveal the role of languages in publishing international OA articles and citation advantages.